toxac/communityRequirements/README.md

 ### Business

 - businessRequirement document
-- /Classification : all categories, tags, flags, labels and attributes
+- /Classification : all categories, tags, flags, labels and attributes (Strategic and operational)
+- /Legal: all the regulatory details
+- /Policies: CommEx policies

 ### DataModel